-Every company starts with an idea.
-But to transform your startup dream into a profitable business, you may need funding to help launch and ultimately grow your organization.
+Transforming your startup dream into a profitable business often requires attracting funding to help launch and ultimately grow your organization.

-Though most businesses are financed with personal funds and bank loans, financing from venture capitalists remains the most common source of equity funding for startups with high growth potential, such as those in the tech industry.
+Financing from venture capitalists is a source of equity funding for startups with high growth potential.
 Whereas traditional debt financing requires you to repay a loan through payments and interest, capital from equity funding is acquired in exchange for shares of ownership or convertible notes that start off as debt and are later converted into company shares.

 Pre-seed funding is the initial stage of equity fundraising.
 This is the stage when your startup is developing its proof-of-concept or prototype with just a few employees (typically yourself and any other co-founders).
-Thus, it’s difficult for companies in the pre-market phase to attract small business loans from commercial banks, credit unions and other financial institutions since they lack proven success and/or assets for collateral.
+Since businesses in this stage usually lack proven track record, it can be difficult for companies in the pre-market phase to easily attract small business loans from commercial banks, credit unions, or other financial institutions.

-Likewise, unless your company already has a proven track record, most mid- and late-stage venture capital firms won’t participate in funding rounds this early in your company’s lifecycle.
-Instead, pre-seed money will likely come from your own personal savings or your parents, relatives, friends or even angel investors.
+Instead, pre-seed money will likely come from your own personal savings, or your friends and family or even angel investors.

-While the investment amounts during this funding stage are usually under $15,000, this capital is critical to getting your business off the ground.
-You may use pre-seed money to refine your business plan, create your website, build your company’s management team and purchase any other necessities required to kickstart operations.
+While the investment amounts during this funding stage are usually under $15,000, this capital can be critical to getting your business off the ground.
+You may use pre-seed money to refine your business plan, create your website, build your company’s management team, and purchase any other necessities required to kick start operations.
 Keep in mind that, once you begin taking capital, you should have a business plan and legal structure in place to protect the legal rights of your startup’s employees and investors.

-During this funding round, angel investors and early-stage VCs invest in your startup to help expand the development team and take additional steps towards product/market fit.
-As defined by Marc Andreessen, general partner at Andreessen Horowitz, product/market fit “means being in a good market with a product that can satisfy that market.”
+During this stage, angel investors and early-stage VCs invest in your startup to help expand the development team and take additional steps towards product/market fit.

 In other words, seed financing is meant to support business activities focused on building and refining your product.
-Moreover, seed funding can also be used to hire additional product engineering and design talent, with the remainder allocated towards marketing and outreach activities.
+Moreover, seed funding can also be used to hire additional product engineering and design and marketing talent as well as outreach activities.

 Typically, angel investors will invest under $1 million during the seed stage.
 Angels are accredited investors with either a minimum personal net worth of $1 million or an annual income of at least $200,000.
-They’re generally a diverse group who’ve achieved their wealth through various means.
 Many tend to be former entrepreneurs or executives with previous experience starting and growing successful companies.

 Early-Stage (Series A and Series B Rounds)